urakubo/analyses_pips_camkii/README.md

 ### specification_datasets.py

 Analyses are conducted through two steps: the conversion of lammpstrj files into intermediate data files and the visualization based on the intermediate data.
-Their directories and filenames are specified by the instance variables of a superclass "SpecDatasets" in "specification_datasets.py."
+Their directories and filenames are specified as instance variables of a superclass "SpecDatasets" in "specification_datasets.py."
 In the methods of "SpecDatasets", the instance variables below must be defined.
 They are referred by executable programs (bin/).

 | instance variable | variable type | content |
 | -------- | -------- | -------- |